(A) How is self-employment income determined?

 (c) Divide the remaining amount of the self-employment income by the number of months the income will be averaged.

 (3) Offsetting farm income losses

-If the cost of producing self-employment income exceeds the income earned from self-employment, those losses must be prorated in accordance with paragraph (A)(1) of this rule and then offset against countable income to the assistance group as follows:
+When the cost of producing self-employment income exceeds the income earned from self-employment, those losses shall be prorated in accordance with paragraph (A)(1) of this rule and then offset against countable income to the assistance group as follows:

 (a) Offset farm self-employment income losses first against other self-employment income.

 (b) Offset any remaining farm self-employment losses against the total amount of earned and unearned income after the earned income deduction has been applied.

 (B) What are some of the other income producing categories of self-employment?